 The Department of the Interior, acting through the Service and Bureau of Reclamation, is implementing all pertinent Reasonable and Prudent Measures and implementing Terms and Conditions stipulated in the Tier 1 PBOs' Incidental Take Statements (pages 309-326 of the PBO and 111-115 of the Supplement) which will minimize the anticipated incidental take of federally listed species.
-In instances where the amount or extent of incidental take outlined in the Tier 1 PBOs is exceeded, or the amount or extent of incidental take for other listed species is exceeded, the specific PRRIP action(s) causing such take shall be subject to reinitiation expeditiously.
+The ITS, reasonable and prudent measures, and implementing terms and conditions stipulated in the PBO's no longer apply for the delisted Interior least tern.
+In instances where the amount or extent of incidental take for other listed species is exceeded, the specific PRRIP action(s) causing such take shall be subject to reinitiation expeditiously.